thisisbalu/exception-decoded/_posts/java/2023-12-24-java-keyexception.md

 In Java programming, exceptions play a crucial role in handling runtime errors.
 KeyException is one such exception that developers often encounter when working with maps or other key-value data structures.
 If not handled properly, a KeyException can lead to unexpected program behavior or even application crashes.

-This comprehensive guide aims to demystify KeyException in Java, providing detailed insights into its cause, prevention, and best practices for error handling.
-By the end of this 15-minute read, you'll be confident in dealing with KeyException occurrences effectively.

 ## Understanding KeyException

 KeyException is a subclass of the RuntimeException class in Java.
 It occurs when an invalid key is encountered while performing operations in a map-based data structure, such as HashMap, TreeMap, or Hashtable.
 A key represents a unique identifier that helps access or retrieve associated values from the map.